Frequently Asked Questions

 Bottom line, raw food or lightly cooked food is a matter of preference.
 But either is infinitely better than commercially produced dog food, no matter what the marketeers might tell you!

-In terms of dog food, what does "complete & balanced" mean?
+In terms of dog food, what does "complete and balanced" mean?

 1. Those requirements as they’re laid down are not based on real food but on purified nutrients as used in commercial dog food.